iam4x/pokemongo-webspoof/README.md

 6. Go back to Xcode, click into menu Debug -> Simulate Location -> pokemonLocation
 7. And voilà, you can move with the arrows key and see your character move

+**NOTE:** You can also use your keyboard arrows to move on the map 👍

 ## How-to Update

 1. Delete `pokemongo-webspoof.app` from your computer